42-mediterranean-red-snapper_westmountmag

 SAUCE

-In a small saucepan, mix together wine, paprika, mustard and the remaining oil.
+In a small saucepan, mix wine, paprika, mustard and the remaining oil.

 Reduce over low heat, and pour over the fish.